Last updated on July 28th, 2023 at 01:52 pm

 When you insult my work and compare it to porn, you criticize your fellow women.
 And I don’t let anyone say anything bad about the incredible, beautiful, diverse women I’ve worked with.

 After reading the not-so-nice comment, I knew I had to speak up.

-I’ve seen a proliferation of blogs blaming women for tempting men.
+I’ve seen a proliferation of social media postings and articles blaming women for tempting men.

-High schools are photo-shopping shirts onto tank top cladded girls in the YEARBOOK.
-(Because tank tops are the gateway to teen pregnancy! ) Yet the same school celebrated the boys as STUDS.
-(Studs are A-OK though.)
+High schools are photo-shopping shirts onto tank top dressed girls in the yearbook.
+(Because tank tops are the gateway to teen pregnancy! ) Yet the same school celebrated the boys as studs.
+(Studs are A-OK, though.)
 Women are criticizing essentially every other woman on Facebook for tempting their husbands.
 (This is my favorite response to that silliness.
 Humor is Queen.)
 Mothers of sons are shaming teen girls for having sexy bodies and (gasp!) learning to feel sexy in their bodies.

 “Maybe if I had dressed differently.
 Maybe if I hadn’t been so nice.
 Maybe if I’d had a gun.”

 But the only way to stop it is to hold men accountable.
 Women do not ask for rape.
 Women do not seek to make their husbands stray.
 It doesn’t matter what we’re wearing.
 An empowered woman is a confident woman, and watching that confidence unfold over and over again has changed me forever.